Margarita Rudomino All-Russia State Library for Foreign Literature: History

 The main library building is located in Moscow at the Yauza Bank, opposite the high-rise building on Kotelnicheskaya embankment.

-Unlike other Central Moscow scientific libraries, the library is arranged for readers from sixteen years old.
+Unlike other Central Moscow scientific libraries, the library is intended for readers from sixteen years old.
 For younger readers (from 5 to 16 years), there is a children's room.

 Nicknamed "the Foreigner", the library has an extensive stock of humanities literature.
 Compared to Moscow's other main libraries, such as the Russian State Library and the State Public Historical Library of Russia, the library offers relative quick access to books from its depository, just 15–20 minutes.
 It is said that it is one of the world's most important libraries.